joecgo/GenevaEngine/README.md

 [Game Loop](#game-loop)

 ### Game Loop
 This is the main game loop with a fixed time-step for physics.
+Based on code from [Fix Your Timestep! by Glenn Fiedler](https://gafferongames.com/post/fix_your_timestep/)
-This game loop solution is based on [Fix Your Timestep! by Glenn Fiedler] (https://gafferongames.com/post/fix_your_timestep/) The basic execution order is: Input -> Physics -> Gameplay -> Render
+The basic execution order is: Input -> Physics -> Gameplay -> Render

 Core/GameSession.cpp